 Thank you to all that have brought us close to the treatment and cure the Parseghian family has been seeking.

 When the Ara Parseghian Medical Research Foundation was launched in 1994 by the Parseghian family and an army of dedicated volunteers, their first and foremost goal was to raise money to fund research to find a treatment and cure for Niemann-Pick Type C disease (NPC).
 They had no idea of the positive impact they would have on NPC as well as many other disorders through their efforts.

 Three of the Parseghian’s four children had been recently diagnosed with this fatal, genetic, neurodegenerative, cholesterol metabolism disorder for which there was no cure.
 Medical research was their only hope.

-So much has happened in twenty-two years…and, so much has been learned.
-Thanks to the generous support of thousands of individuals, corporations, foundations and other NPC families, more than $45 million dollars have been raised for research.
-The number of labs studying NPC has grown from 2 to more than 50, with many of them being funded by the APMRF.
+So much has happened in twenty-five years…and, so much has been learned.
+Thanks to the generous support of thousands of individuals, corporations, foundations and other NPC families, more than $50 million dollars have been raised for research.
+The number of labs studying NPC has grown from 2 to more than 100, with many of them being funded by the APMRF.
 More than 85% of all funds raised go directly to research.

-Because NPC is a cholesterol metabolism disorder, the research is also helping those who suffer from heart disease and stroke.
-Through Foundation-sponsored research, the gene responsible for NPC1 was isolated in 1997.
+Because NPC is a cholesterol metabolism disorder, the research is also helping those who suffer from heart disease, stroke, additional lysosomal storage disorders and even ebola.
+Through APMRF-sponsored research, the gene responsible for NPC1 was isolated in 1997.
 With this came the discovery of a cholesterol pathway in all humans that previously was unknown.

 This is but one of many examples of how the research–which covers a multitude of areas and fields–is not only benefiting NPC but a host of other diseases.
 Patients suffering from other storage disorders including Tay-Sachs, Fabry, Gauchers, Batten, and Sandhoff will potentially reap the benefits.